alex-antonison/wsl-development-setup/README.md

 ## Using docker in WSL notes

-* So far, it has worked well but the one thing I have encountered that requires something special is in order to mount a volume, you will need to use a `--mount` with `type=bind` in order to get the volume to work.
+So far, it has worked well but the one thing I have encountered that requires something special is in order to mount a volume, you will need to use a `--mount` with `type=bind` in order to get the volume to work.
 See here for more information [https://docs.docker.com/storage/bind-mounts/](https://docs.docker.com/storage/bind-mounts/)

+## Using Jupyter Notebook in WSL

+When using a jupyter notebook in WSL, in order to allow for a notebook to autmoatically open in a browser, you will need to execute the notebook in combination with executable for your browser of choice.
+See the [working_with_jupyter_notebooks.sh](ubuntu_config/working_with_jupyter_notebooks.sh) for some snippets on working with a jupyter notebook in chrome or firefox.

 ## Suggested-Extensions